 There can come a time in everyone’s life where they will need at-home care.
 Oftentimes, we as family members take on the burden of caring for our loved ones while they’re in poor health or old age, and becoming PCS caregivers.
 This can take a toll on us mentally, physically, and emotionally.
-This level of sacrifice can also take a toll on a caregiver’s finances if they have to take time off of work to care for their family.
+This level of sacrifice can also take a toll on personal relationships and a caregiver’s finances if they have to take time off of work to care for their family.

 Luckily, Nevada’s PCS program can offer you some financial relief in the form of Medicare payments to reimburse you for the time spent caring for your ailing family member.
-In this article, we will take a look at the common problems caregivers are faced with as well as the different strategies you can take to alleviate those problems.
+In this article, we will take a look at the common problems caregivers are faced with in health care, as well as the different strategies you can take to alleviate those problems.

 As we briefly mentioned in our introduction, caregivers have to sacrifice a lot in their personal lives to care for a sick family member.
 These sacrifices can take a toll on a caregiver’s emotional well-being.
 In this section, we will take a look at the most common issues caregivers face.

 Dealing with an aging parent or relative who needs at-home care can take a lot of time out of the caretaker’s day.
 It can completely uproot and change their life.
 Most individuals need to work to pay bills which is stressful enough.
-Add in the stress of having to take care of a sick family member and you have a situation where a large portion of your time needs to be dedicated to them.
+Add in the stress of having to take care of a sick family member and you have a situation where a large portion of your time needs to be on caregiving duties and dedicated to them.
 This can make it difficult to manage taking care of things in your personal life leading to caregivers feeling like they’re being stretched out too thin.

 Seeing your family member sick is never pleasant.
 Having to witness them in a state of suffering while you remember the good times you had can be emotionally stressful.
 Most of the time, family members in poor health might not be as happy and optimistic as they once were.
 This can cause them to lash out at you, even though you’re the one putting in all the effort to make sure they’re as comfortable as possible.
 This hostile environment combined with the mere fact of having to experience the illness of your loved one first hand can lead to high levels of emotional stress that are almost inevitable given the difficult situation.

 As a caregiver, your emotional stress can manifest itself into physical stress.
 Caring for an ailing loved one is a demanding physical job.
-Feeling like you always need to be present to take care of your sick family member can begin to take a toll on your physical health if you are unable to take any time for your own life and are always attending to the person you need to care for, you will find that these demands will increase physical stress if you don’t find the right balance between taking care of yourself and your loved one.
+Feeling like you always need to be present to take care of your sick family member can begin to take a toll on your emotional and physical health if you are unable to take any time for your own life and are always attending to the person you need to care for, you will find that these demands will increase physical stress if you don’t find the right balance between taking care of yourself and your loved one.

 Lack of Privacy

-Having to spend so much time attending to your sick family member can make you feel like you have no privacy.
+Having to spend so much time attending to family caregiving and to your sick family member can make you feel like you have no privacy.
 Your life as you once knew it is usually turned completely upside down.
 With that in mind, it is no surprise that many caregivers feel like they no longer have any privacy due to the amount of time they need to spend attending to their ailing loved ones.

 Being responsible for taking care of a family member can cause tremendous financial strain.
 Your time which was once spent working is now dedicating to caring for your sick relative.
 Not getting paid to take on this role, you’re now sacrificing the money you would’ve been making at work.
-Not having income during an already stressful period only makes caregiver problems worse, and can take a tremendous toll on a caregiver’s life and financial future.
+Not having income during an already stressful period only makes caregiver stress and problems worse, and can take a tremendous toll on a caregiver’s life and financial future.

 Sometimes, the needs of your sick family member can harm your sleep.
 If you’re in a situation where you need to assist your loved one with getting to the bathroom, changing bandages, or administering medications, you will find that this is often an around-the-clock job.
-These constant demands can begin to affect your sleeping schedule causing you to get less sleep than you need.
+These constant demands of caregiving can begin to affect your sleeping schedule causing you to get less sleep than you need.
 This only heightens the physical and emotional stress you will experience as a caretaker.

 Being Afraid to Ask for Help